monome/docs/norns/engine-study-3.md

 ## acknowledgements

-The `FXBusDemo` engine was written by Ezra Buchla and Dan Derks for [monome.org](https://monome.org).
+The `FXBusDemo` engine was written by Ezra Buchla and Dani Derks for [monome.org](https://monome.org).

-This study's text was initiated by Dan Derks.
+This study's text was initiated by Dani Derks.